wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 ## PCA Exam

-CNCF is under the Linux Foundation, which offers the <a target="_blank" href="https://training.linuxfoundation.org/certification/prometheus-certified-associate/">$250 Prometheus Certified Associate (PCA) exam</a> for those who (with one retake) in 90-minutes answer 75% of 60 questions correctly around these domains:
+CNCF is under the Linux Foundation, which offers the <a target="_blank" href="https://training.linuxfoundation.org/certification/prometheus-certified-associate/">$250 Prometheus Certified Associate (PCA) exam</a> for beginners who (with one retake) in 90-minutes answer 75% of 60 questions correctly around these domains:

 18% Observability Concepts
    * Metrics